WillYallop/functionalities/packages/mediakit/README.md

 # MediaKit

 MediaKit is a backend utility package for processing, saving, getting and streaming images, files and video!
-We support both local and AWS S3 to store files process with MediaKit.
+We support both local and AWS S3 to store files processed with MediaKit.

-Alongside the MediaKit class that is exported as default, there is a ImageKit and VideoKit class.
+Alongside the MediaKit class that is exported as default, there is an ImageKit and VideoKit class.
 These will be your main entry point for handling images and videos.
-They are responsible for injesting and process their corresponding file type.
+They are responsible for injesting and processing their corresponding file type.

 The MediaKit class is how you will save, delete, get and stream files.

 ## Install

 ```
-npm install @functionalities/mediaKit --save
+npm install @functionalities/mediakit --save
 ```

 ## Initialise MediaKit